Search this website for information about collecting stocks and bonds.

 Need more convincing?
 A deeper review of the database suggests that almost one third of all varieties of stock certificates probably had a minimum serial number higher than 500.

-Please review my Priorities table for details on what I must consider most important.
-If you read that page, you will see that I list the recording of serial numbers from lists among my lowest project priorities.
+Please review my Priorities table to see the tasks I consider most important for this project.
+You will notice that I list serial numbers from lists among my lowest project priorities.
 I stress in the strongest possible way that raw serial numbers give me absolutely no ability to check for errors or variety breaks.
-I know whereof I speak because I check images of old serial numbers every day!

 Help support this free site!
 Please visit my eBay store called Papermental by Terry Cox.
 My inventory includes railroad passes, railroad ephemera, newspapers, magazines, engravings, and all sorts of paper collectibles.